suessflorian/paralif-by-transfer/README.md

 - We transfer model weights that were learnt when heavily trained on ImageNet via adopting [pre-trained models](https://pytorch.org/vision/stable/models.html).
     - See [ImageNet performance here](https://pytorch.org/vision/stable/models.html#table-of-all-available-classification-weights).
 - We take the preprocessing done to ImageNet images and apply them to the images in our specific datasets.
-- We identify the 4 residual layers of ResNet as candidate "encoder depths".
+- We identify the 4 residual layers of ResNet as candidate "encoder depths" (we split the 11 layer depths of the ViT encoder over groups of 3).
 Initial depth is known to contain "low-level" features and as the depth progresses, features become more "specialisd"/"high-level" for a task.
 - We **freeze** the model up to a depth, by prohibiting a layed computation graph overtop of any frozen layers.
     - Decided to freeze up to depth 3, as we want to fine-tune only "high-level" features.
 - We then fine-tune this model onto various datasets like `CIFAR-100`, `CIFAR-10`, `FashionMNIST` and so on via native backpropogation.